BigBird7827/Bio-Trek/README.md

 - **Under Construction** - Bio-Trek is a work in progress.
 TOS, TNG and DS9 are complete.
 We are currently working on VOY, and it will be available soon.

+- **NOTE:** All images, character and actor biogrophies are AI generated.

 ---

 ## Legal Notice